-UNIT 1: Pre-Modern Theatre Styles

-This unit focuses on the application of acting and other stagecraft in relation to theatrical styles of the pre-modern era.
-Students work with playscripts from the pre-modern era of theatre, focusing on works created up to 1920 in both their written form and in performance.
-They also study theatrical and performance analysis and apply these skills to the analysis of a play in performance.

-UNIT 3: Producing Theatre
+UNIT 1: Pre-Modern Theatre Styles UNIT 2: Modern Theatre Styles This unit focuses on the application of Students study theatrical styles and acting and other stagecraft in relation to stagecraft through working with theatrical styles of the pre-modern era. playscripts in both their written form Students work with playscripts from the and in performance with an emphasis pre-modern era of theatre, focusing on on the application of stagecraft. works created up to 1920 in both their Students work with playscripts from written form and in performance.
+They the modern era, focusing on works also study theatrical and performance from the 1920s to the present.
+They analysis study theatrical analysis and and apply these skills to the analysis of a production evaluation and analyse a play in performance. play in performance.
+UNIT 3: Producing Theatre UNIT 4: Presenting an Interpretation Not offered in 2024 Not offered in 2024